AllenInstitute/ecephys_spike_sorting/README.md

 We recommend using [pipenv](https://github.com/pypa/pipenv) to run these modules.

-The SpikeGLX pipeline is dependent on three command line applications currently available only for Windows, and has not been tested in Linux or Mac.
+All of the components of the SpikeGLX pipeline are available in Windows and Linux, but the pipeline has only been tested in Windows.
 These instructions are for Windows 10.

 ### Install pipenv